California Attorneys for Misclassified Independent Contractors

 We are attorneys who specialize in recovering wages for employees, including for non-payment of regular time wages for those who have been misclassified.
 We work on a contingency basis, so we don’t get paid until you get compensation.
 If you or someone you know has been misclassified, please call or email us.
 We may be able to recover the wages due, civil penalties, interest going back four years, and attorneys’ fees.

-The law firm of Venardi Zurada LLP provides free initial consultations for independent contractors throughout the San Francisco/Bay Area as part of our wage and hour practice.
+The law firm of Venardi Zurada LLP provides free initial consultations for independent contractors throughout the San Francisco/California as part of our wage and hour practice.
 We are experienced employment lawyers who fight hard for our clients.

 GET A FREE CASE REVIEW